cysouw/diathesis/text/c01_introduction.md

 b.
 Ich verschweige dir meinen Besuch.
 :::

-Further examples are resultatives for a few verbs of naming like *schimpfen* 'to scold' [@Next], see [@sec:prepositions-naming-result].
-The disjunct diathesis in [@NNext] is less clear, as it might be better analysed as a stack, see [@sec:prepositions-nominative-demotion-dative-addition].
+Further examples are resultatives for a few verbs of naming like *schimpfen* 'to scold' [@next], see [@sec:prepositions-naming-result].
+The disjunct diathesis in [@nnext] is less clear, as it might be better analysed as a stack, see [@sec:prepositions-nominative-demotion-dative-addition].

 :::ex
 ~~[Ø > OBJ, ADJ > OBJ]~~